-S tudents taking the business administration major receive a broad education covering the major functional areas of business.
+Students taking the business administration major receive a broad education covering the major functional areas of business.
 This major will help a student prepare for a career in business or government leadership and provide him/her with knowledge and skills desired by all types of employers.
 It can also give one the background to organize and manage his/her family business.
 Graduates in business administration typically find jobs in business, production management, personnel management, marketing management, or financial management.
-Many serve their communities as marketing or management specialists in insurance, real estate, investments, banking, communications, manufacturing, retailing and wholesaling, A number of students with this major move into graduate study in law, management, or other business specialites.
+Many serve their communities as marketing or management specialists in insurance, real estate, investments, banking, communications, manufacturing, retailing and wholesaling, A number of students with this major move into graduate study in law, management, or other business specialties.

-Requirements For: B.A.
-Major - 51-57 hours, 2.0 gpa
+B.S.
+Major - 77 hours, 2.0 gpa